 - Adjust ingredients to taste.

 Serve a large spoonful of quinoa on a plate, then adding a large spoonful of guacamole on top.
-It may look like a small serving, but it’s actually quite filling and nutrient-packed; you can always go back for seconds. 🙂 Enjoy!
+It may look like a small serving, but it’s actually quite filling and nutrient-packed.
+You can always go back for seconds. 🙂 Enjoy!

 Sometimes you might not have all of the ingredients to make this guacamole recipe, and that’s okay.
 Just mash up what you have in your kitchen and it does the trick.
 This was the case when I took the photo above.
 I didn’t have all of the ingredients, nor the time to spend chopping everything up so finely, but it was still delicious.

-When it comes to making any recipe, work with what you have already in your kitchen and keep it simple.
+When it comes to making any recipe, work with what you already have in your kitchen and keep it simple.

 Will you give this dish a try?